tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 );
 ```

 Review the bonus for creating a new column using the `ALTER TABLE` and `ADD COLUMN` statements.
-Explain that adding the column name and data type is completed in the same manner as creating a new table.
+Explain that adding the column name and data type is completed in the same manner as creating a new table, and that the purpose of a BOOLEAN column could be to serve as a quick checkbox: True or False.
+In this case, the BOOLEAN column `mortgage_lender` serves as a value to represent banks that are eligible mortgage lenders.

 ```sql
 ALTER TABLE banks